-Chemical peels are an extremely common treatment for acne, age spots, fine lines, melasma, and wrinkles.
+Chemical peel: an extremely common treatment for acne, age spots, fine lines, melasma, and wrinkles.
 With so many peels available one is easily confused about them.
-While there is nothing sexy about peels, no fancy lights or lasers, the right peel for the right person often is the most cost effective way to get a desired result.
-Why?
-To put it simply, most peeling agents are cheap, costing little more than a few dollars plus a few more for other supplies.
+While there is nothing sexy about peels (no fancy lights or lasers), choosing the right peel for the right person is most important.

 While it would be impossible to discuss the pros and cons of every peeling agent available, here are a few of the mainstay peels:

 Peeling Agent: Jessner’s, Glycolic Acid (often 35%), Salicylic acid